 - Regional Center Funding: USARC is eligible for Regional Center funds.
 Most students participate using the Self-Determination Program through Regional Center.

 - Annual registration fee: Families are asked to pay an annual registration fee and to remit payment within two weeks of making reservations, payable by credit card or check.
 USARC’s annual registration fee is valid for the calendar year.
 Annual registration is $35 for individuals, $50 for families, and $100 for groups.

 - Lesson fees: All lesson fees are due in full and are non-refundable one month prior to your reserved date.

 - Water Skiing and Paddle Sports Day Sessions: $150 per person

 - Paddle Sports and Fishing/Nature Stroll ‘n’ Roll Day Sessions: $50 per person

 - Overnight Sessions: $325 per person

-Registration: You may inquire with Administrative Assistant Shelly L Egerer for more information regarding registration and when the dates of activities will be made available.
+Registration: You may inquire with Administrative Assistant Shelly L Egerer for more information regarding registration.

 The Painted Turtle